JadStelar/jadstelar/README.md

 ###

-<p align="left">Hey, I'm a software engineer student from the University of Puerto Rico Mayaguez.</p>
+<p align="left">Hey, I'm a software engineering student from the University of Puerto Rico at Mayagüez.</p>

 ###